kheller18/data-structures-algorithms/questions/fullStack.md

     + `Minify HTML, CSS, and JavaScript`: If you optimize the way your files load, your pages will load more quickly.
 You can do the same when it comes to HTML, CSS, and JavaScript code.
 By eliminating unnecessary spaces, characters, and comments, you can reduce the size of your files.
 This will make your web pages load faster.

 15. Explain dependency injection.
-    + `The Dependency Injection (DI)`: is a design pattern for implementing the Inversion of Control (IoC).
+    + `The Dependency Injection (DI)`: a design pattern for implementing the Inversion of Control (IoC).
 Dependent objects can be created outside of classes and made available to classes in different ways.
 Three types of classes are involved in Dependency Injection as follows:
     ![dependency injection](../images/full-stack/dependency_injection.png)
       + `Client Class`: A client class (dependent class) is one that depends on the service class.
       + `Service Class`: Service (dependency) classes provide services to client classes.